CRAIG TUCK - head of chambers

-Human rights lawyer - transnational criminal justice and health law specialist.
+Craig is a human rights lawyer, transnational criminal justice and health law specialist.

-Counsel in high profile and leading cases (including death penalty cases) - numerous appeals in different courts and forums.
+He has been counsel in high profile and leading cases (including death penalty cases), acting in numerous appeals in different courts and forums.
 He is New Zealand’s premier drug trafficking lawyer.

-Able to add value to any organization (private or public) in the areas of transnational criminal risk management, access to justice and legal representation.
+Able to add value to any organisation (private or public) in the areas of transnational criminal risk management, access to justice and legal representation.

 For direct contact, consulting, public speaking or representation – please contact firstname.lastname@example.org